-This section is a compilation of answers to the questions most commonly asked by our constituents.
+This section is a compilation of answers to the questions most commonly asked.
 Just start by following one of the links below.
 If you can’t find the question you wanted to ask, don’t hesitate to contact us.

 Our organization offers health education, referrals and assistance through extensive programs and services.
 We offer emergency direct aid for medications, dental care, etc., diabetes clinics and classes, medical supplies and equipment loans and childhood obesity prevention.
 For more information, visit our What We Do section.

 We’re always on the lookout for individuals like you wanting to get involved.
 Visit our How To Help section to find out ways to volunteer at clinic, donate, sponsor an event, help with mailings, etc.